 - Mute: mute any CD audio played through this drive's analog output.
-CD audio is unmuted by default on the first configured CD-ROM drive. - Image: insert a CD-ROM or DVD-ROM disc image file into this drive.
-Dragging and dropping an image file on the icon will also load it. - Folder: insert a virtual CD-ROM or DVD-ROM with the contents of a host folder into this drive.
-Dragging and dropping a folder on the icon will also load it. - A history of the last few images or folders that were loaded into this drive.
-Click on an entry to load it back. - Eject: remove any disc inserted into this drive.
+CD audio is unmuted by default on the first configured CD-ROM drive. - Empty: remove any disc inserted into this drive. - Reload previous image: reinsert the last disc image file selected through the Image option.

+2.4.
+Status bar

+• Image: insert a CD-ROM or DVD-ROM disc image file into this drive.

-2.6.5 ZIP and MO drives
+2.4.5 ZIP and MO drives